 - 4 small Green Chilies adjust to taste

 - 2 tablespoon Oil and more when serving

 - ¼ teaspoon Cumin Seeds

 - 2 Red Dry Chilies

-- ½ small Onion, chopped
+- ½ small Onion chopped

-- 4 Garlic Cloves, crushed
+- 4 Garlic Cloves crushed

-- ¼ tsp Turmeric Powder
+- ¼ teaspoon Turmeric Powder

-- Fresh Kothmir ~ Cilantro Leaves, chopped
+- Fresh Kothmir ~ Cilantro Leaves chopped

-- Wash and soak sorghum overnight.
+- Wash and soak sorghum and black chana separately for 8-10 hours or overnight.

 - Grind together green chilies and salt.